 - The Kinderhook Arts & Humanities Fund of the Berkshire Taconic Community Foundation (multiple awards)

-- Kinderhook Bank Charitable Foundation
+- Kinderhook Bank Charitable Foundation (multiple awards)

 - MHLS Connecting, Collaborating and Contributing Mini-Grant supported by funds from the New York State Library’s Family Literacy Library Services

 - Humanities New York (National Endowment for the Humanities) Vision and Action Grants, plus hosting art-and-discussion Community Conversation events (multiple awards)

 - New Lebanon Arts & Humanities Grant of the Berkshire Taconic Community Foundation

 - NYSEG and RG&E Small Business Energy Efficiency Program

 - Stewart’s Holiday Match Program Grant (multiple awards)

 - Taconic Hills Arts & Humanities Grant of the Berkshire Taconic Community Foundation